 May 25, 2020

-No matter how we feel about it, the fact is that excess stock ties up valuable resources.
-The more critical cash flow is in a business, the more important it is to identify, dispose of excess and minimise the risk of creating more.
+The more critical cash flow is in your business, the more important it is to identify your excess and minimize the risk of creating more.

 Identifying excess stock